malhotraamit236/kong-plugin/README.md

 except requests that contain `X-Country = Italy` will be proxied to Upstream `italy_cluster`.

 ## Configuration
-This plugin has been tested by enabling on `Service` object.
+This plugin has been tested by enabling on `Service` object and works in `access` phase.
 In that context, following paramters can be used for configuration.
 | **Parameter**                  | **Description**                                         |
 | ------------------------------ | ------------------------------------------------------- |